 The Committee on Women in Science, Engineering, and Medicine (CWSEM) has focused on aspects of their mandate that address issues that have impact regardless of the disciplinary context.
 This project used reviews and analyses of the relevant international comparative research and evaluation literatures to catalyze an interdisciplinary discussion with a focus on these disciplines:

 - Mathematics and Statistics

-The project will organize a workshop and publish an accompanying workshop report in the hopes of serving as a basis for defining a strategic research agenda in a global context.
+The project organized a workshop and published an accompanying workshop report in the hopes of serving as a basis for defining a strategic research agenda in a global context.
 Complex socio-cultural factors operate in different ways across national contexts to influence women’s participation in the scientific workforce.
 Studies within and across nations consistently show inverse correlations between level in the career hierarchy and the number of women in science: often the higher the position, the fewer the women.
-To understand these complex patterns requires an interdisciplinary and international approach.
-An effort will be made to incorporate social science methods to identify effective strategies, data, and important guidelines for implementing policies and procedures that will increase women’s participation and advancement in the global scientific enterprise.
+To understand these complex patterns required an interdisciplinary and international approach.
+An effort was made to incorporate social science methods to identify effective strategies, data, and important guidelines for implementing policies and procedures that would potentially increase women’s participation and advancement in the global scientific enterprise.